We’re here to help you get the most out of caring

 If there are any issues with your breaks whilst on a placement, please inform Elder as soon as possible so that we can help ensure you’re getting the rest time you need.
 We recommend discussing these needs with the care recipient’s family too.

-Taking time off – Whether you’re a primary or respite carer, it’s important to take some time away from placements every so often.
+Whether you’re a primary or respite carer, or a daily carer it’s important to take some time away from placements every so often.
 This helps to ensure that you are physically and mentally rested when delivering person-centred care.
-If you’re working on a placement, remember to give us plenty of notice when arranging a break.
-Carers should notify Elder about their breaks at least two weeks in advance, as this will allow us enough time to arrange for another carer to take over.

 Will Elder help me travel to and from my placement?

 At Elder we’ll reimburse you for travel to and from your placement, as well as any costs for getting out and about with the person you’re caring for.

 Claiming your travel costs is simple, all you need to do is email a copy of your travel receipts or tickets to email@example.com

 If you have a question, or would like support from our team, you can email us at firstname.lastname@example.org.
 Our team will always aim to answer emails within 24 hours of receiving them.